AlainParadis/program-transformation/highschool.md

 	High school students are drawn to Graphic Design because it offers a vibrant outlet for creative expression and a pathway to exciting careers in branding, UX Design, motion graphics, and digital media.
 The program’s hands-on, studio-based learning environment makes education feel active and engaging, while industry-standard tools and portfolio development prepare students for real-world opportunities.
 It’s a chance to join a community of like-minded creatives and turn passion into profession.
 </p>
 <blockquote>
 	“Turn your creativity into a career.”
 </blockquote>
 <h4>
 	Student Benefits
 </h4>
 <p>
-	These are benefits for university students to attend the Graphic Design program at Algonquin College.
+	These are benefits for high school students to attend the Graphic Design program at Algonquin College.
 </p>
 <ul>
 	<li>Transition from expressive art to applied design.
 Learn how creativity solves real-world communication problems.</li>